-The priority threats outlined in the government's Strategic Policing Requirement are; terrorism, civil emergencies, serious and organised crime, public order, a national cyber security incident and Child Sexual Abuse.
-As part of my plan, and in line with my statutory duty, I am committed to ensuring that Nottinghamshire Police and the East Midlands Specialist Operations Unit maintains the capacity and capability to support an appropriate response to these national threats.
-I will:-
+The priority threats outlined in the government's Strategic Policing Requirement are; terrorism, civil emergencies, serious and organised crime, public order, a national cyber security incident and child sexual abuse.
+As part of this plan, we are committed to ensuring that Nottinghamshire Police and the East Midlands Specialist Operations Unit maintains the capacity and capability to support an appropriate response to these national threats.
+We will:-

-- ✓ Formally review the police response and contribution to the Strategic Policing Requirement on an annual basis as part of my oversight and scrutiny programme and work with my regional counterparts to ensure that common policing capabilities can be deployed flexibly across all of our police forces - ✓ Work with regional PCCs to oversee the work of the East Midlands Counter Terrorism Intelligence Unit and support the ambitions of the national Prevent programme - ✓ Work with partner agencies to tackle and disrupt serious and organised crime and create a hostile environment for those causing greatest harm to communities (see page 15) - ✓ Hold the Chief Constable to account for the force's leadership of and contribution to Local Resilience Forum arrangements in planning for and coordinating the multi-agency response to civil contingencies - ✓ Provide strategic oversight and scrutiny of the police response to public order, particularly in view of any changes in police powers brought about by the Police, Crime, Sentencing and Courts Bill - ✓ Prioritise the identification and response to Child Sexual Exploitation as outlined throughout my plan.
+- Formally review the police response and contribution to the Strategic Policing Requirement on an annual basis as part of my oversight and scrutiny programme and work with my regional counterparts to ensure that common policing capabilities can be deployed flexibly across all of our police forces - Work with regional PCCs to oversee the work of the East Midlands Counter Terrorism Intelligence Unit and support the ambitions of the national Prevent programme - Work with partner agencies to tackle and disrupt serious and organised crimes such as drug trafficking, human trafficking and illegal immigration, high value fraud, organised acquisitive crime and cyber crime - and create a hostile environment for those causing greatest harm to communities (see page 16) - Hold the Chief Constable to account for the force's leadership of and contribution to Local Resilience Forum arrangements in planning for and coordinating the multi-agency response to civil contingencies - Provide strategic oversight and scrutiny of the police response to public order, particularly in view of any changes in police powers brought about by the Police, Crime, Sentencing and Courts Bill - Prioritise the identification and response to Child Sexual Exploitation as outlined throughout my plan.
 I am also committed more broadly to safeguarding and promoting the welfare of children in the delivery of this plan and in line with my statutory duty to do so.